-In an era when people are saving less money for retirement than in previous generations, older adults need to ask themselves how they’ll pay for senior living if they decide to move to an assisted living community, or need memory care down the road.
+In an era when people are saving less money for retirement than in previous generations, older adults need to ask themselves what financial strategies they have in place for a senior living if they decide to move to an assisted living community, or need memory care down the road.

 Costs can vary widely depending on location, whether you opt for a standard or luxury residence, the types of amenities the community offers, and the level of assistance you desire or require.

-Here are six smart strategies for financing assisted living and memory care in 2019:
+Here are six smart financial strategies for assisted living and memory care in 2019:

 - Long-term Care Insurance: While long-term care insurance (LTCI) appears to be a natural hedge against a future possibility of becoming ill or disabled, it shouldn’t be your primary means of funding assisted living or memory care.
 Here’s why:

 - LTCI premiums can be as steep as the cost of care itself.

 - What is covered varies by policy.
 For example, a “facility-only” policy covers care in a licensed assisted living facility or SNF, but not in your own home.